USS Shelby: Operation Magic Carpet

 Embarking some marine units there, she sailed from Sasebo on 21 October and arrived at Saipan on 6 November.
 At Saipan, Shelby reported for duty with Operation Magic Carpet, and she sailed on 7 November loaded with homeward-bound servicemen.
 Disembarking these at Los Angeles on 21 November, she underwent repairs before sailing from San Pedro on 13 December on her second "Magic Carpet" run.

 She embarked troops at Manila between 2 and 4 January 1946, and returned them to Seattle on 23 January.
 A month later, she sailed for the east coast, arriving at Norfolk, Virginia on 14 March for inactivation.

 Decommission

-Shelby was decommissioned on 14 May 1946, delivered to the War Shipping Administration on the 16 May and struck from the Navy List on 5 June 1946.
+Shelby was decommissioned on 14 May 1946, delivered to the War Shipping Administration on 16 May and struck from the Navy List on 5 June 1946.

 Service stars

 Shelby received one battle star for her World War II service.

 Commercial service

 Shelby was sold to American Export Lines in 1948, which renamed her Exeter.
 She was sold again on 24 September 1965, renamed Oriental Pearl, and re-flagged in Liberia.
 She was scrapped in 1974.